blakeandreou/Longitudinal-ML-Analyses-using-OASIS-Dataset/README.txt

-Project for Northeastern Univ. course credit aiming to classify individuals most likely to develop heart disease using various ML techniques.
+Project for Northeastern University course credit aiming to classify individuals most likely to develop heart disease using various ML techniques.